vsoch/freegenes/docs/_docs/development/migrate.md

 $ docker exec -it freegenes-django_uwsgi_1_ed95e258455c bash
 ```

+If you know that the beginning starts with "freegenes-django_uwsgi*" you can
+use tab to autocomplete the rest of the name.
 The script to import data simply takes the data folder as an argument, which
 is bound to the container at `/code/scripts/data/<date>`.
 As an example: